-The SMEs performance in Iraqi is crucial due to the effect of the long lasted war and the country is still trying to recover from the previous damage done to the country.
-The presence of certain critical success factors such as the entrepreneurial factor like motivation, skills, training and mindset are vital towards the small businesses in Iraq, the measurement is adapted from the previous studies conducted by Abdel-Maksoud et al., (2008); Feldman (2014); Rody & Stearns (2013) and the performance is measured based on the small business cash flow, profitability and the small business income.
-Below are the constructs used to measure the variable:
+The SMEs performance in Iraqi is crucial due to the effect of the long-lasted war and the country is still trying to recover from the previous damage done to the country.
+The presence of certain critical success factors such as the entrepreneurial factor like motivation, skills, training and mindset are vital towards the small businesses in Iraq, the measurement is adapted from the previous studies conducted by Abdul-Maksoud et al. (2008); Feldman (2014) and Rody & Stearns (2013) and the performance is measured based on the small business cash flow, profitability and the small business income.
+Below are the constructs used to measure the variables:

-- The level of profitability of small businesses has improved significantly. - There is an increase in operating income growth of small businesses. - There is a significant increase in sales profit growth of small businesses. - The cash flow growth rate has increased significantly.
+- 1. The level of profitability of small businesses has improved significantly. - 2.
+There is an increase in operating income growth of small businesses. - 3.
+There is a significant increase in sales profit growth of small businesses. - 4.
+The cash flow growth rate has increased significantly. - 5.
+Significant increase in yearly sales. - 6.
+There is an increase in total asset of the small businesses.